dmcginley/project2-chart-my-data/README.md

 - Give a short summary of use in the hero section.

-- Create a how to use page.
+- Create a how-to-use page.

 <p>&nbsp;</p>